svc-bot-mds/terraform-provider-vmds/docs/index.md

 ### Required

+- `type` (String) OAuthType for the MDS API.
+It Can be 'api_token' or 'client_credentials'

+### Optional

+- `api_token` (String, Sensitive) API Token for MDS API.
+May also be provided via MDS_API_TOKEN environment variable.
 - `client_id` (String, Sensitive) Client Id for MDS API.
 May also be provided via MDS_CLIENT_ID environment variable.
 - `client_secret` (String, Sensitive) Client Secret for MDS API.
 May also be provided via MDS_CLIENT_SECRET environment variable.
+- `host` (String) URI for MDS API.
+May also be provided via MDS_HOST environment variable.
 - `org_id` (String, Sensitive) Organization Id for MDS API.
 May also be provided via MDS_ORG_ID environment variable.

-### Optional

-- `host` (String) URI for MDS API.
-May also be provided via MDS_HOST environment variable.